Quick Guide to Section 508 & 504 Accessibility Lawsuits

 Rehabilitation Act, Section 504

 Signed in 1977, Section 504 protects the civil rights of people with disabilities.
 In 1990, the Americans with Disabilities Act (ADA) expanded its application to many public sector entities, including all state, local, and federal government entities and public schools.
-Section 504 clearly states that any organization which receives federal subsidies must accommodate people with disabilities.
+Section 504 clearly states that any organization which receives federal subsidies must accommodate people with disabilities; This includes making video accessible through captioning and description.

 Rehabilitation Act, Section 508